Imperial Japanese Navy: Suppression of the Boxer rebellion (1900)

 The Imperial Japanese Navy further intervened in China in 1900 by participating, together with Western Powers, in the suppression of the Chinese Boxer Rebellion.
-The Navy supplied the largest number of warships (18 out of a total of 50) and delivered the largest contingent of troops among the intervening nations (20,840 Imperial Japanese Army and Navy soldiers, out of a total of 54,000).
+The Japanese navy supplied the largest number of warships (18 out of a total of 50) and delivered the largest contingent of troops among the intervening nations (20,840 Imperial Japanese Army and Navy soldiers, out of a total of 54,000).

-The conflict allowed Japan to enter combat together with Western nations and to acquire first-hand understanding of their fighting methods.
+The conflict allowed Japan to engage in combat alongside Western nations and to acquire first-hand understanding of their fighting methods.

-Naval Buildup and tensions with Russia
+Naval buildup and tensions with Russia

-Following the war against China, the Triple Intervention under Russian leadership, pressured Japan to renounce its claim to the Liaodong Peninsula.
-The Japanese were well aware of the naval power the three countries possessed in East Asian waters, particularly Russia.
-Faced with little choice the Japanese retroceded the territory back to China for an additional 30 million taels (roughly ¥45 million).
-With the humiliation of the forced return of the Liaodong Peninsula, Japan began to build up its military strength in preparation for future confrontations.
-The political capital and public support for the navy gained as a result of the recent conflict with China, also encouraged popular and legislative support for naval expansion.
+Following the war against China, Japan was pressured into renouncing its claim to the Liaodong Peninsula in the Russian-led Triple Intervention.
+The Japanese were well aware that they could not compete with the overwhelming naval power possessed by the three countries in East Asian waters, particularly Russia.
+Faced with little choice, the Japanese ceded the peninsula back to China for an additional 30 million taels (roughly ¥45 million).
+The cession of the Liaodong Peninsula was seen as a humiliation by the Japanese political and military leadership, and Japan began to build up its military strength in preparation for future confrontations.
+The political capital and public support that the navy gained as a result of the recent conflict with China also encouraged popular and legislative support for naval expansion.